nikitakodkany/AgenticAI-ResearchPaper/README.md

 - **Search History**: See your previous queries and their results.
 - **Modern Sidebar UI**: All controls, filters, and metrics are organized in a clean sidebar, with a concise About section.
 - **Query Evaluation**: Automatic evaluation of search results using exact match metrics.
+- **Langchain and Langraph Integration**:
+  - **Langchain**: Utilizes the AgentExecutor to manage the execution of various tools and functions within the research agent, including tools for searching and fetching research papers.
+  - **Langraph**: Employs StateGraph to create complex workflows for research tasks, defining nodes for searching, analyzing, and summarizing papers, with logical connections between them.
+This integration allows for structured and efficient processing of queries, providing users with detailed analyses and summaries of relevant papers.

 ## About